SaveTubaTeam/saveTuba/README.md

 Unlike Firebase API keys, traditional API keys such as the Google Docs API key used in [/curriculumToFirebase](https://github.com/SaveTubaTeam/curriculumToFirebase) must be kept a secret and should NOT be committed to our repositories.

 *@jac927 10/20/24 | James: if there are additional API keys that need to be hidden during deployment (currently there are none of this kind) you should look to hide them via Google Cloud Functions.*

+Be sure to check out this [Firebase security checklist](https://firebase.google.com/support/guides/security-checklist) as a final check of our application's security.

 TODO: write pushing to prod tutorial once we get our app store and google play accounts